 Airport?
 About ten miles, on north coast of Vieques.

 Ferry port?
 About 10 miles.
-Old ferry terminal was in downtown Isabella, new ferry terminal is out just beyond the airport.
+The old ferry terminal was in downtown Isabella, the new ferry terminal is out just beyond the airport.

 Grocery stores?
 Two minutes walk.
-The Tienda Verde (green store) is ten minutes walk and has biggest selection in Esperanza.
+The Tienda Verde (green store) is a ten-minute walk and has the biggest selection in Esperanza.

 Supermarket?
 Ten miles, one en-route to Isabella, one in downtown Isabella.

 Health Food Store?
-There is one on a side street off the main drag in Isabella, near the post office.
+There is one on a side street off the main drag in Isabella.

 Restaurants?
 Several within five minutes’ walk.

 Nearest Beach?
 Five minutes walk (town beach or Coco beach).
-Nearest really nice beach (Sun Bay) 20 minutes’ walk to middle of beach, or five minutes by car.
+Nearest really nice beach (Sun Bay) 20 minutes walk to the middle of the beach, or five minutes by car.

 Car Hire Place?
-Five miles, in middle of island, and several more on Isabella side of the island.
+Five miles, in the middle of the island, and several more on Isabella’s side of the island.
 Depending on how busy they are, they may be willing to pick you up and take you to and from their base.